-- Institute mandatory ESG Admin training for all ESG funded providers regardless of their funding history under the program. - Conduct monthly case file pulls at random for all providers across all programs.
+Management's Response: In fiscal 2023, management instituted mandatory ESGP Admin training for all ESGP funded providers regardless of their funding history under the program.
+Additionally, management conducts monthly case file pulls at random for all providers across all programs.